ManchesterRoboticsLtd/MR3001B_Design_and_Development_of_Robots_I/Week 1/README.md

 </picture>

 ---
-# MR3001C MR3001B Design and Development of Robots I_1
+# MR3001C MR3001B Design and Development of Robots I

   ## Session
   * In this session, we introduce Manchester Robotics Ltd.